smartdevicelink/sdl_app_library_guides/docs/Getting Started/Adding the Lock Screen/index.md

 @![iOS]
 !!!NOTE
-If you do create a custom lock screen view controller, note that the default view controller `view` background will be transparent, and nothing you do will make it opaque.
+If you create a custom lock screen view controller, please note that the view controller's default `view` background will be transparent, even if you set a background color for it.
 You **must** place a custom view across the entire view controller in order to make your lock screen opaque.
 !!!
 !@